elastic/gsoc/readme.md

 #### Brief Explanation

 Today Metricbeat supports around 30 modules like Apache HTTP, Couchbase, Docker, HAProxy, Kafka, Kubernetes, MongoDB, MySQL, nginx, PostgreSQL, Prometheus, Redis, and ZooKeeper.
 But we want more!
 Luckily it is fairly easy to add new modules to Metricbeat.
-The developer guide can be found at [https://www.elastic.co/guide/en/beats/devguide/current/creating-metricbeat-module.html](https://www.elastic.co/guide/en/beats/devguide/current/creating-metricbeat-module.html).
+The [developer guide](https://www.elastic.co/guide/en/beats/devguide/current/creating-metricbeat-module.html) can be found in the Beats documentation.

 Here is a list of services we are still missing the most: